jdesolate/100-Days-Of-Code/r1-log.md

 ### R1D29

   I've finally finished building a Product Landing Page for my 4th certification project on the (New) Responsive Web Design Curriculum in FreeCodeCamp.

+### R1D30

+  I've built a ferris wheel on the (New) Responsive Web Design Curriculum in FreeCodeCamp.